Duncanma/Blog/content/Blog/order-fulfillment.md

 ## Create an email message and send it to the customer

 This last step is using a whole new Azure product I had never tried before, and it involved setting a custom email domain, creating various DNS records and more.
 I'm not going to go into all of that, but [the docs are available](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/email/send-email?tabs=windows%2Cconnection-string&pivots=programming-language-csharp) (on the site I used to work on in my last job).
-It does take some time though, getting it all setup and working correctly.
+It does take some time though, getting it all set up and working correctly.

-Once the service was done though, the code has only a couple steps.
+Once the service was ready though, the code has only a couple steps.

 Another function signature, again using the Queue trigger.